yasen-petrov/axway-open-docs/content/en/docs/amplify_analytics/op_insights_prerequisites.md

 * Kubernetes resources such as deployments, configMaps, and secrets.
 * Kubernetes networking, Ingress, Services, and load balancing.
 * Kubernetes volumes, persistent volumes, and volume mounts.

+## Docker Compose prerequisites

+The following are the prerequisites to configure Operational Insights using Docker Compose on virtual machines with Docker installed.

+### Docker

+Components such as the API Builder project are supposed to run as a Docker container.
+The Elasticsearch stack is using standard Docker images, which are configured with environment variables and some mount points, allowing for great flexible where you can run them with the provided Docker Compose or with a Docker Orchestration platform (Kubernetes, OpenShift) to get elastic scaling and self-healing.

+### Docker Compose

+Your virtual machines must have Docker Compose installed and executable.

 ## Next steps